codotype/codotype-postman-collection-generator/README.md

-# codotype-flask-postgresql-generator
+# codotype-postman-collection-generator
-Codotype generator for Python, Flask, &amp; PostgreSQL
+:postbox: Codotype generator for Postman Collections

+TODO - add more documentation to this README.md file